bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 // 2
 ```

-In this for loop example, we can see the output result onlt contains 1 and 2, becuase when the condition '`x === 2`' is applied and evaluated to be true, the `break` clause will make the execution end and leave the current statement which is the loop.
+In this for loop example, we can see the output result contains 1 and 2, because when the condition '`x === 2`' is applied and evaluated to be true, the `break` clause will make the execution end and leave the current statement which is the loop.
 Also the sequence of execution matters.
 If the `break` clause is placed before the `console.log(x)` execution, then it will exit the current statement immediately, which means the rest of executions in the second iteration will be ignored as well.

 *continue* clause